mattheww/gomill/gomill_docs/mcts_tuner.rst

 The following additional settings are used (all those without a listed default are compulsory):

+.. setting:: candidate_colour

+  String: ``"b"`` or ``"w"``

+  The colour for the candidates to take in every game.

+.. setting:: opponent

+  Identifier

+  The :ref:`player code <player codes>` of the player to use as the candidates' opponent.

 .. setting:: parameters

   List of :setting:`Parameter` definitions (see :ref:`parameter